 - Her Inspiration

-She thinks the story at TheStreet is particularly inspiring.
-Margaret de Luna, President and COO, did an excellent job hiring the right talent at a crucial time who were dedicated to turning the company and the brand around in a short period of time.
+Binti Pawa thinks the story at TheStreet is particularly inspiring.
+Margaret de Luna, President, and COO did an excellent job hiring the right talent at a crucial time who were dedicated to turning the company and the brand around in a short period.
 By changing the culture, the company went from massive subscription declines to successfully drive subscription and earned revenue increases in a shorter than expected period, culminating in an eventual sale.
 Everyone in this office in the different departments worked together to get to this point in just a few years.

 “Don’t let the noise of others’ opinions drown out your inner voice.” – Steve Jobs